autocore-ai/AutowareAuto/docs/howto/integration-testing.md

 In the `my_cool_pkg` example, only one executable is added to the integration test.
 Typically, the goal is to test the interaction between several executables.
-Suppose `my_cool_pkg` has two executables, a `talker` and a `listener` which communicate with each other with an Apex.OS topic.
+Suppose `my_cool_pkg` has two executables, a `talker` and a `listener` which communicate with each other with a ROS2 topic.

 The `launcher` starts the `talker` and `listener` at the same time.
 The `talker` starts incrementing